Where Words Defy the World

 One of my favourite authors, John Scalzi, once wrote an article positing that ‘if life were a video game’ then straight, white men in America have been ‘playing on easy mode’ (everyone else, he argued, started life with their settings on hard).
 He took a lot of heat for that piece.
 No one, it seems, wants to admit that their life is ‘easy’.

-But a lot of people, smart and successful people, are unable to recognize some obstacles are more imposing and ingrained than others.
+But a lot of people, smart and successful people, are unable to recognize that some obstacles are more imposing and ingrained than others.
 There’s a baseball-themed metaphor, ‘born on third-base', that describes the mentality of many rich white men.
-They are literally given a head start in life - their family’s wealth provides security and opportunities not afforded to most - and they are unable to recognize these advantages.
-As far as they are concerned, they are entitled to their entitlements.
+They are literally given a headstart in life - their family’s wealth provides security and opportunities not afforded to most - and they are unable to recognize these advantages.
+As far as they're concerned, they are entitled to their entitlements.

-I, despite my various unearned privileges, am not blind to the difficulties of others.
-That said, it did take me forty-plus years to realize that women, in general, face challenges most men never consider.
+I, despite my various, unearned privileges, am not blind to the difficulties of others.
+That said, it did take me forty-plus years to realize that women, in general, face challenges most men don't ever have to consider throughout their lives.
 I’ve never thought twice about where I park or walk.
-Never weighed the career ramifications of getting married and changing my name or having a child.
-I’ve never been whistled at or faced uncomfortable and unwanted advances in the workplace.
+Never weighed the career ramifications of getting married, changing my name and having a child.
+I’ve never been whistled at or faced uncomfortable, unwanted sexual advances in the workplace.
 I’ve never been questioned as to the ‘appropriateness’ of my wardrobe or hairstyle.

-Decades of racial profiling have taken place around me and I, being white, never noticed.
-I never had to notice.
-Seeing a police car in my rear-view mirror is an annoyance, not a possible death sentence.
+Decades of racial profiling have taken place around me and I, being white, never noticed - never had to notice.
+Seeing a police car in my rear-view mirror is an annoyance, not a possible death threat.
 Security guards do not scrutinize me unduly while I shop.
 And, while some people do cross the street when they see me coming, they are merely avoiding talking to me, not making fearful assumptions based on my skin colour.